zmike808/GECalc/README.md

 | 100 + 100  | 200  |
 | 100 - 50  | 50  |

-This plugin also allows entering of decimal values followed by a unity:
+This plugin also allows entering of decimal values followed by a unit:

 | Input  | Result |
 | ------------- | ------------- |